MrHaJu/Code-Institute-Projekt-3-PYTHON-battleship/README.md

 #### Content

 * The README template was adapted from the Code Institute README template.
-* The content was written by the owner (Andreas Huppertz).
+* The game logic and structure were developed by (Andreas Huppertz).

 #### Media